 - 1. What is your agency's mission, and how do the proposed activities fit with your mission?

 The Champlain Housing Trust is a Community Land Trust that supports the people of Northwest Vermont and strengthens their communities through the development and stewardship of permanently affordable homes.
 Our vision is that all communities in our service area will be diverse and inclusive with safe, decent, affordable, and attractive housing choices for all people.
 The proposed activities in this application provide additional affordable apartments to the Burlington market. - 2.
 Explain how your agency has the capacity to carry out the proposed activity (i.e. staff qualifications, years of experience related to this type of activity, etc.)

-We have been developing affordable housing in Burlington for thirty four years.
-Our lead real estate developer, Amy Demetrowitz, has been working at the organization for 24 years and has worked on a wide range of housing and community development projects that have served thousands of people over the years.
+We have been developing affordable housing in Burlington for thirty-five years.
+Our lead real estate developer, Amy Demetrowitz, has been working at the organization for 25 years and has worked on a wide range of housing and community development projects that have served thousands of people over the years.
 Our leadership team is seasoned and well-respected not only locally, but in the field nationally.

-3. What steps has your organization/board taken in the past year to become more culturally competent internally?

-The demographic mix of CHT residents is more diverse than the Burlington population and it is critical that our staff reflect that diversity and be highly attuned to unconscious bias and all forms of discrimination.
-We provide a minimum of annual full staff trainings about diversity and cultural competency issues.
-A goal identified in our current strategic plan is to continue to increase the diversity of our staff through more targeted employment outreach and new apprentice and intern positions in partnership with the Refugee Resettlement Program and AALV.

-- 4. Have you received Federal or State grant funds in the past three years?
-X Yes No - 5.
-Were the activities funded by these sources successfully completed?
-Yes X_No N/A If No, please explain:

-We have multiple projects that have received federal funds and these projects are ongoing and on track.

-VI.
-Proposed Low & Moderate Income Beneficiaries / Commitment to Diversity

-1. a.
-For your proposed project, please estimate how the Burlington residents will break out into the following income categories during the total grant period.
-Use the Income Table at https://www.burlingtonvt.gov/CEDO/2017-HUD-Income-Limits b.
-All CDBG grantees serving limited clientele will be required to use CEDO's CDBG
+3. What steps has your organization/board taken in the past year to become more culturally competent internally ? criti e demographic mix of CHT residents is more diverse than the Burlington population and it is cal that our staff be highly attuned to unconscious bias and all forms of discrimination.
+Our ector of Human Resources has been participating in a program sponsored by NeighborWorks calle dive awa orie ed Race, Equity, Diversity and Inclusion that is focusing on imbedding racial and cultural ersity in the organization.
+Our staff regularly participates in trainings focused on cultural areness and all staff receive Fair Housing Training on their first day of work as part of new hire entation.
+We continue to focus on increasing the diversity of our staff through targeted outreach mentorships.
+4. Have you received Federal or State grant funds in the past three years?
+X_YesNo 5.
+Were the activities funded by these sources successfully completed?YesNoX_N/A If No, please explain: We trac have multiple projects that have received federal funds and these projects are ongoing and on VI.
+Proposed Low & Moderate Income Beneficiaries / Commitment to Diversity 1.
+Will the program solely serve a specific group of people?
+If so, check ONE below: Abused Children Elderly (62 years +) People with AIDS follo For your proposed project, please estimate how the Burlington residents will break out into the bwing income categories during the total grant period.
+Use the Income Table at se://www.burlingtonvt.gov/CEDO/2018-HUD-Income-Limits b.
+All CDBG grantees serving limited clientele will be required to use CEDO's CDBG Beneficiary Self-Certification form to collect beneficiary data including race, ethnicity, annual income, and family size.
+Is your organization willing and prepared to add this documentation to the intake process for your CDBG funded program by July 1, 2019?

-Service / Activity Unduplicated Total # of Burlington HH / Persons to be Served # Extremely Low- Income # Low- Income # Moderate- Income # Above Moderate- Income New Construction- affordable rental housing 76 HH/ 190 persons, est. 19 HH/ 47 47 HH/ 117 8 HH/ 20 2 HH/ 5
+Service / Activity Unduplicated Total # of Burlington HH / Persons to be Served # Extremely Low- Income (30% median) # Very Low- Income (50% median) # Low- Income (80% median) # Above Income Limits (above 80% median) New Construction- affordable rental housing 76 HH/ 190 persons, est. 19 HH/ 47 47 HH/ 117 8 HH/ 20 2 HH/ 5